facebook/docusaurus/packages/stylelint-copyright/README.md

 # stylelint-copyright

-stylelint plugin to check css files for a copyright header
+stylelint plugin to check CSS files for a copyright header.

 ```css
 /*